Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 ### Compatibility testing
 * I've tested the website across few different devices and browsers, I coudn't work out the media for a phone to sort out the Contact Us title.
 Would love to find out the right way to do it.
+* I've used this website to check responsives of my website (http://ami.responsivedesign.is/)

 ### Issues found during site development
 * I had a few issues with devloping this side, took me ages to sort out the form, only today (31.07) I've realised that there wee a videos on gitpod, all this time i was relaying on google and friends help...
 Lesson learn.